Le Corsaire (film)

 Le Corsaire ("The Pirate") is an unfinished 1939 French film.
 It would have marked the screen debut of Louis Jourdan.

 Plot

 Some actors put on a play about a pirate, and find themselves encountering similarities from the play in their own lives.

 Production

+The screenplay was based on a play by Marcel Achard.
 Charles Boyer returned from Hollywood to appear in the movie which was filmed at Victorine Studios in Nice, August – September 1939.
 However production ceased on the declaration of war and Boyer returned to America.
 The film was never completed, although some footage of it was later released.

 A documentary about the making of the movie was released in 1995.